adaviding/morpe/README.md

 As an algorithm, MoRPE is one of the best classifiers available in the public domain (perhaps *the* best).
 Unfortunately, I have not had time to create a stable release for others to use.

 #Project Status
+Work on the open source version is currently halted.

 The Matlab codebase is functioning, but it is quirky and difficult for others to use.
 (See the Matlab notes below.)
 The optimization routine has a known error for cases where the input data is not centered around the origin.
 To fix this error, compute the median of each category, and center your data around the average median.

-I am slowly getting together a C# code base (in my spare time).
-The optimization routine is more efficient and the code is easier to work with.
+The C# codebase is halfway complete.
+I have stopped working on this version because of a conflict with my employment contract.
 (See the C# notes below.)

 #Recommended Usage
 Like all other classifiers, the MoRPE classifier should not be applied blindly to a given data set.
 Before MoRPE is applied, the analyst must design a feature space that minimizes category fragmentation (as discussed in the paper).
 This means that the analyst must spend time visualizing the data in many possible feature spaces, and carefully select the set of features that appears to minimize fragmentation.
 The analyst doesn't need to be perfect, but they should make a decent effort and then MoRPE will handle the rest (as it is designed to do).